 The State Center Community College District is firmly committed to fostering an educational and working environment that is free from sex discrimination, sexual harassment, sexual violence, domestic violence, dating violence, and stalking.
-The safety and well-being of the campus community are top priorities for the State Center Community College District.
+Ensuring the safety and well-being of students, employees, and visitors remains a top priority.